simon-ritchie/apysc/docstring_markdowns/apysc/_type/any_value.md

 **[Parameters]**

 - `other`: Any
-  - Other value to compare.
+  - The other value to compare.

 <hr>

 **[Returns]**

 - `result`: Boolean
   - Comparison result.
-This will always be False on Python since correct comparison is not possible.
+This value always becomes False on Python since the correct comparison is impossible.

 ### `__floordiv__` method docstring